 Stone tool of exotic red chert collected from a prehistoric site on Telaquana Lake in 1976.
 Artifacts, specimens and corresponding field notes in the park's collection comprise comprehensive scientific data sets for Lake Clark National Park and Preserve.
 (Catalog number LACL 655).

-PRIMARY INTERPRETIVE THEME The landscape and resources of Lake Clark National Park and Preserve support the cultural and spiritual ties between people and place for the indigenous Dena'ina, local residents, and park visitors.
-Subsistence SIGNIFICANCE STATEMENT Lake Clark National Park and Preserve protects resources and provides opportunities for local rural residents to engage in activities necessary to support a subsistence way of life.
-FUNDAMENTAL RESOURCES AND VALUES • Subsistence Resources The park's renewable resources such as fish, wildlife, and plants are an integral part of a traditional subsistence way of life.
-Cultural Knowledge The Park Service collects and documents the traditional local knowledge of the ecology, plants, and wildlife; this knowledge assists in the management of the park's resources and landscapes. • Preference for Subsistence Uses Subsistence is afforded priority over all consumptive uses.
-Local subsistence users are also ensured reasonable access to subsistence resources.
+PRIMARY INTERPRETIVE THEME

+The landscape and resources of Lake Clark National Park and Preserve support the cultural and spiritual ties between people and place for the indigenous Dena'ina, local residents, and park visitors.

+Subsistence

+SIGNIFICANCE STATEMENT

+Lake Clark National Park and Preserve protects resources and provides opportunities for local rural residents to engage in activities necessary to support a subsistence way of life.

+FUNDAMENTAL RESOURCES AND VALUES

+Subsistence Resources

+The park's renewable resources such as fish, wildlife, and plants are an integral part of a traditional subsistence way of life.

+Cultural Knowledge

+The Park Service collects and documents the traditional local knowledge of the ecology, plants, and wildlife; this knowledge assists in the management of the park's resources and landscapes.

+Preference for Subsistence Uses

+The park works to ensure that the local subsistence needs receive the highest priority and access to the authorized consumptive uses.

 Salmon are the heart and mainstay of the Dena'ina culture.

 PRIMARY INTERPRETIVE THEME

 The continuing story of people interacting with the environment of Lake Clark National Park and Preserve offers opportunities to study and reflect on how our individual and collective choices shape the landscape and populations of fish and wildlife.

 Wilderness

 SIGNIFICANCE STATEMENT

 Lake Clark National Park and Preserve manages one of the largest wilderness areas in the United States providing visitors with superlative opportunities for solitude, challenge, and self-reliance.

 FUNDAMENTAL RESOURCES AND VALUES

-• Wilderness Character
+Wilderness Character

 The park maintains Wilderness that is substantially free of the footprint of modern civilization, and with pristine ecosystems functioning in a natural state.

+• Wilderness-dependent Species

+Lake Clark protects intact habitat for wilderness-dependent wildlife populations including Dall's sheep, brown bears, caribou, bald eagles, and Peregrine falcons.

+Wilderness Purposes

+Wilderness is devoted to the public purposes of recreation, scenic, scientific, educational, conservation and historical uses.

+Wilderness Recreation

-• Wilderness-dependent Species Lake Clark protects intact habitat for wilderness-dependent wildlife populations including Dall's sheep, brown bears, caribou, bald eagles, and Peregrine falcons. • Wilderness Purposes Wilderness is devoted to the public purposes of recreation, scenic, scientific, educational, conservation and historical uses. • Wilderness Recreation The park provides visitors with a variety of opportunities to experience wildness, independence, solitude, and self-reliance where leave no trace principles are required.
+The park provides visitors with a variety of opportunities to experience wildness, independence, solitude, and self-reliance where leave no trace principles are required.